smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The palace halls were beautiful.

 The Minotaur hadn't expected that.
 In the labyrinth, everything was functional.
 Passages built to contain, to confuse, to trap.
-Even the Minotaur's own work, sophisticated as it had become, served only purpose.
+Even the Minotaur's own work, sophisticated as it had become, still served functional purpose.

 But here.
 Here was different.

-Columns carved with spirals that served no structural purpose.
+Columns carved with spirals.
 Mosaics on walls depicting dolphins, octopi, waves frozen in stone.
 Frescoes showing bulls leaping, dancers moving, life captured in pigment and plaster.

 Daedalus's work.
 All of it.